The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : She's good!

 : Hi, Dottie.
-Remember me?
+You remember?
 "You're gonna lose!"
 Older Dottie

 : Mom died... a few years ago.
 Older Dottie

-: Oh, I'm so sorry to hear that.
-She was a great woman and a damn fine ball player.
+: Oh, I'm sorry.
+She was a real nice lady, and a damn fine ball player.
 Older Stilwell

 : Yeah.
 When I heard about this, I...
 I felt I owed it to her to be here.
 She always said it was the best time she ever had in her entire life.